YuukanOO/obsidian-flashcards/README.md

 And a second answer!
 ```

+> [!NOTE]
+> Decks are **never deleted** by this plugin.
+So if you remove a vault root file or folder, you'll have to manually delete the associated Anki deck.

 ## Limitations

 -   Only support text content (Does not support embedded contents such as images, video and audio)
--   For now, if the vault tree has changed then a full sync will be forced.
-If you only update existing files, then it will only sync what have changed.
-I should find a better to detect file/folder renaming to make it better...

 ## Known issues

 -   Sometimes the `changeDeck` is not working on specific notes so they will not be correctly deleted (since notes to remove are first moved to a temporary deck to handle switching notes between decks).
+Looks like it happens when Anki explorer is open.